- | Land Protection Options

 Our structure includes volunteer driven and staff supported committees focused on identifying and assisting the land securement process, long term Stewardship, developing resources and opportunities to help enhance those goals.
 We have also established specific stewardship and advisory teams for lands we own and manage.

-The Land Trust Alliance in the USA notes the average land gift takes seven years with regular contact with the Land Trust.
+The Land Trust Alliance in the USA notes the average land gift takes seven years with regular contact with the land trust.
 Our resources are finite and the opportunities come and go.
 We can illustrate why the model is efficient and assumes volunteers are out-front with staff as the backbone.
-At last tally in early November 2016, we recorded over 90 volunteers contributing more than 6,000 hours.
+In 2016, we recorded over 90 volunteers contributing more than 6,000 hours.

-To date, more than 1,500 Donors, 90 volunteers, 11 land donors have put their faith in our mission to protect the land you love and have bought into our vision for the future of the Kawarthas through their gifts of money, time and land.
+To date, our donors, volunteers and land donors have put their faith in our mission to protect the land you love and have bought into our vision for the future of the Kawarthas through their gifts of money, time and land.